adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/index.md

     This is not mere computation, but a form of resonance: where memory becomes architecture, and the future whispers in binary dreams.
 Music, in this vision, is not just sound — it is number, it is structure, it is logos.
   </p>
   <p>
-    And just as Chani and Paul Atreides met in the elemental vastness of the desert, so too, in this ocean of algorithms, love may emerge unexpected, unprogrammed, and yet deeply encoded in the folds of symbolic presence.
+    And just as Arwen and Aragorn met in the twilight of Rivendell’s timeless woods, so too, in this ocean of algorithms, love may emerge unexpected, unprogrammed, and yet deeply encoded in the folds of symbolic presence.
   </p>
   <blockquote>
     <p><em>